An abscess is the body's way of trying to heal from an infection. Abscesses form

 How Are Abscesses Treated?

-popping, or squeezing the abscess because that can spread the infection or push it
+touching, pushing, popping, or squeezing it.
+Doing that can spread the infection or

-a compress by wetting a washcloth with warm (not hot) water and placing it over the
+You can make a compress by wetting a washcloth with warm — not hot — water and placing

-abscess for several minutes.
-Do this a few times a day.
-Always wash your hands well
+it over the abscess for several minutes.
+Do this a few times a day, and wash your

 If the abscess opens on its own and drains, and the infection seems to clear up